NICHD-BSPC/training/_sources/command-line.rst.txt

 Here is a list of skills you should have for basic command-line usage:

 - open a terminal on your computer
-- connect to a remote machine with SSH
 - navigate with ``ls``, ``cd``, ``pwd``.
+- move, copy, rename files
 - inspect files with ``head``, ``less``, ``tail``, ``wc``
 - search for text in a file with ``grep``
 - manipulate delimited text with ``awk``